Three Fuss-Catalan posets in interaction and their associative algebras: Introduction

 This paper is organized as follows. \medbreak

-Section~\ref{sec:cliff_posets} is intended to introduce $\delta$-cliffs, the lattices $\SetCliff_\delta$, some of their combinatorial properties like the enumeration of their longest saturated chains, of their intervals, and the description of their degree polynomials.
-Even if the posets $\SetCliff_\delta(n)$ have a very simple structure, these posets contain interesting subposets $\SubFamilly(n)$.
+Section~\ref{sec:cliff_posets} is intended to introduce $\delta$-cliffs and to set some notations and recalls about poset theory.
+As a by-product in the process of establishing links between the posets $\SetCliff_\delta(n)$ and the weak Bruhat order, we introduce an alternative poset $\Par{\SetCliff_\delta(n), \Leq'}$ when $\delta$ satisfies some particular conditions.
+We prove that when $\delta = \MapOne$, the obtained poset is the weak Bruhat order and we conjecture that for all authorized range maps $\delta$, the posets $\Par{\SetCliff_\delta(n), \Leq'}$ are semi-distributive lattices.
+Besides, even if the posets $\SetCliff_\delta(n)$ have a very simple structure, they contain interesting subposets $\SubFamilly(n)$.
 To study these substructures, we establish a series of sufficient conditions on $\SubFamilly(n)$ for the fact that these posets are EL-shellable~\cite{BW96,BW97}, are lattices (and give algorithms to compute the meet and the join of two elements), and are constructible by interval doubling~\cite{Day79}.
 Moreover, under some precise conditions, each subposet $\SubFamilly(n)$ can be seen as a geometric object in $\R^n$.
 We call this the geometric realization of $\SubFamilly(n)$.
 We introduce here the notion of cell and expose a way to compute the volume of the geometrical object. \medbreak